Subjective logic: Binomial opinions

-Binomial opinions can be represented on an equilateral triangle as shown below.
+Binomial opinions can be represented on an equilateral triangle as shown on figure.
 A point inside the triangle represents a $(b_x,d_x,u_x)\,\!$ triple.
 The b,d,u-axes run from one edge to the opposite vertex indicated by the Belief, Disbelief or Uncertainty label.
 For example, a strong positive opinion is represented by a point towards the bottom right Belief vertex.
 The base rate, also called the prior probability, is shown as a red pointer along the base line, and the projected probability, $\mathrm{P}_{x}\,\!$, is formed by projecting the opinion onto the base, parallel to the base rate projector line.
 Opinions about three values/propositions X, Y and Z are visualized on the triangle to the left, and their equivalent Beta PDFs (Probability Density Functions) are visualized on the plots to the right.
 The numerical values and verbal qualitative descriptions of each opinion are also shown.